cappycap/BuildLogger/README.md

 ### /dataset paste (id)

 Paste a dataset entry at your current position.
-Please be careful with this command as it can crash the server!
+Please be careful with this command as it can crash the server if you paste something too large!

 ![output of /dataset paste](/img/paste.gif)